paulkarpenko/us-code-ui/uscode/title-49-transportation/chapter-243-amtrak.md

 (3) Congress encourages Amtrak and motor common carriers of passengers to use the authority conferred in sections 11322 and 14302 of this title for the purpose of providing improved service to the public and economy of operation.

-**(e) Rail Police.—** Amtrak may employ rail police to provide security for rail passengers and property of Amtrak.
-Rail police employed by Amtrak who have complied with a State law establishing requirements applicable to rail police or individuals employed in a similar position may be employed without regard to the law of another State containing those requirements.
+**(e) Rail Police.—** Amtrak may directly employ or contract with rail police to provide security for rail passengers and property of Amtrak.
+Rail police directly employed by or contracted by Amtrak who have complied with a State law establishing requirements applicable to rail police or individuals employed in a similar position may be directly employed or contracted without regard to the law of another State containing those requirements.

 **(f) Domestic Buying Preferences.—**